Rhodesian Security Forces: Rhodesian Air Force

-The Royal Rhodesian Air Force (RRAF), as it was named in 1954, was never a large air force.
+The Royal Rhodesian Air Force (RRAF), as it was named in 1954, was never a large service.
 In 1965, it consisted of only 1,200 regular personnel.
 It was renamed as the Rhodesian Air Force (RhAF) in 1970.
 At the peak of its strength during the Bush War, it had a maximum of 2,300 personnel of all races, but of these, only 150 were pilots actively involved in combat operations.
 These pilots, however, were rotated through the various squadrons partly to maintain their skills on all aircraft and partly to relieve fellow pilots flying more dangerous sorties.

 Ranks

 British South Africa Police

 The police force of Rhodesia was the British South Africa Police.
 They were the main first line of defense in both Southern Rhodesia and, later, Rhodesia, with the specific responsibility of maintaining law and order in the country.